mozilla/socialapi-dev/docs/socialAPI.md

 No response is necessary; however, the service may respond on the same port with a user-recommend-prompt-response if the click target should change its appearance.

+### `social.user-unrecommend`

+Indicates that the user would like to retract their previous recommendation.
+The message includes:

+*Arguments:*

+**url**
+> String, required.
+The URL that the user is viewing, including query string, but minus any hash text, of the root of the current browser viewing context.

 Service Content API Reference
 =============================